- Making Proper Flagpoles for this mount

 The Pole Hardware for attaching the flag: On a 1” OD (Outside diameter) hickory pole, we use 2 (nut-end eye bolts) ¼” x 2-1/2” to attach the flag to the pole.
-We also use hard plastic carabiner clips to attach the flag to the eyelets, and drill the holes a little farther apart on the poles so that the flag is pulled taut when the flag is attached to the pole eyelets.
+We also use steel Quick Links (pictured below) to attach the flag to the eyelets.
 Use your choice of washers and nuts from your hardware store to secure and space the eyelets to the pole.
 Home Depot has a new chrome section if you would like to really dress it up.
 (We have listed the quantity and part numbers below for your convenience.)

 Actual size...2" x 1" x 6/32" thick.

 You can also find other small designs at almost any hardware or Walmart.
-These links are useful because you may find, as we did, that all 3’x5’ flags are NOT exactly 3’x5’ and if you custom make your poles, as we do, you may have to attach the flag to the pole eyelets by adding an additional clip, depending on the flag maker.
+These links are useful because you may find, as we did, that all 3’x5’ flags are NOT exactly 3’x5’ and if you custom make your poles, as we do, you may have to attach the flag to the pole eyelets by adding an additional clip or use a different "Closed Version" clip, depending on the flag maker.